Commands¶

 Export¶

-This command exports the tables from the database.
+Export the tables from the database.

 Several exporters are available to export the results that where previously computed.